SunithAreng/SearchEngineProject/README.md

-# Sunith Areng - MSCI 541 - Homework 5
+# Sunith Areng - MSCI 541 - Search Engine

 You can follow the instructions below to build and run the program.